lgburget/NeuronNetwork_project/README.md

 ```
 ./NeuronNetwork -n 5000 -t 1000 -c 70 -l 5 -T 'FS:0.2,CH:0.2'
 ```
-This create a network of 5000 neurons, an average of 70 connections per neurons with an average intensity of 5.
+This creates a network of 5000 neurons, with an average of 70 connections per neurons and an average intensity of 5.
 20% of neurons are FS, 20% are CH and the rest (60%) are RS neurons.
-There are 1000 simulation time steps.
+There will be 1000 simulation time steps.

+The other unspecified parameters take therefore the values of default parameters.

 ## Results